ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 Freeport residents kept more than 10 tons of electronic waste out of local landfills during the city's electronics recycling event last month.

-City officials say a total of 20,894 pounds of e-waste was collected during the June 6th event, including more than 13,700 pounds of old televisions alone.
-The annual collection gives residents a safe and legal way to dispose of electronics that can’t be thrown away with regular household garbage under Illinois law.
+City officials said 20,894 pounds of e-waste were collected during the June 6 event, including more than 13,700 pounds of old televisions.
+The annual collection gives residents a safe and legal way to dispose of electronics that cannot be thrown away with regular household garbage under Illinois law.

-Items accepted included televisions, computer towers, laptops, printers, gaming systems, DVD players, keyboards, and other electronic devices.
-The city says the event also helps reduce illegal dumping and protects the environment by ensuring hazardous materials are properly recycled.
+Items accepted included televisions, computer towers, laptops, printers, gaming systems, DVD players, keyboards and other electronic devices.
+The city said the event also helps reduce illegal dumping and protects the environment by ensuring hazardous materials are properly recycled.

 Residents who missed the event can still recycle electronics year-round through Keep Northern Illinois Beautiful recycling centers, although some items may require a recycling fee.